Business basics

 How it works

-Businesses and organisations of any size can experience cyber security attacks.
-The problem with relying on a username and password to protect online accounts and systems is that people can’t always keep their passwords safe.
-Passwords can be stolen or guessed:
+Businesses and organisations of any size can experience cyber attacks.
+The problem with relying solely on passwords to protect online accounts and systems is that people can’t always keep their passwords safe.
+Passwords could be guessed or stolen, either through a scam, like , or if their information is caught up in a data breach.

 Learn about phishing scams